CL-TimeStudio/Temporal-Sciences/docs/index.md

 **“Insight alone is never enough—someone must make the equations touch the world.”
 — Mileva Marić (inspiration)**

-**Temporal Sciences – Nexus: Defining Time, Gravity, and the Universe**
-This document introduces Temporal Sciences, a new theoretical framework exploring the foundational role of time in shaping physical and biological systems.
-The Nexus serves as the central reference for this framework, consolidating its key equations, scaling laws, and constants across physics, cosmology, and biology.

 **Access the Nexus (Zenodo DOI):**
 🔗 <https://doi.org/10.5281/zenodo.14791387>